 Denial Of Service (DOS)

 A method of attacking a server by sending an abnormally high volume of requests over a network; this slows down the performance of a server, making it unavailable to users.

-To retrieve a copy of a file from a host server onto your local
+To retrieve a copy of a file from a host server onto your local computer

-buying and selling of products or services over electronic systems such as the Internet and other computer networks.
+Commonly known as e-commerce or eCommerce, consists of the buying and selling of products or services over electronic systems such as the Internet and other computer networks.

 Forwards email sent to one email address to another specified email address.

 File Transfer Protocol (FTP)